-General study organisation in university
+General administrative work organisation in university

-Several problems have been identified regarding the lack of communication not only within 2 in mobility involved universities, but also within the same office, within IRO and departmental coordinators, and within coordinators and teaching staff.
+Several problems have been identified regarding the lack of communication between the home and host HEIs, but also within the same office, between IRO and departmental coordinators, and between coordinators and teaching staff.
 Moreover, several respondents have identified their experience with receipt of contradictory information within one university thus leading to misunderstandings in further communication and arrangement of study mobility.
-Additional emphasis is put on the lack of sufficient number of office hours thus decreasing the accessibility to receive support and deal with administrative procedures.
-Lack of human resources and high level of bureaucracy are also reducing the accessibility of university administrative staff thus decreasing the services with individual approach students are looking after.
+Additional emphasis is put on the lack of sufficient number of office hours thus decreasing the possibility to receive support and deal with administrative procedures.
+Lack of human resources and high level of bureaucracy are also reducing the accessibility of university administrative staff thus lowering the quality of services provided, making it difficult to offer the individual approach that students are looking for.

-University administrative staff shall address to students with empathy and patience as for many students study mobility is the first study experience abroad, namely, each question asked by the student is of a great value for him or her no matter the fact that administrative staff considers it "boring" or repeatedly asked by many other students.
-Respondents have also expressed their dissatisfaction regarding the filling the Learning Agreement, for example, they look for academic support during the course selection and suggest the replacement staff for vacation/business trip period so the rights to sign the Learning Agreement do not rely only on one person.
-In addition, the host university shall provide even registration procedure to courses in all faculties/departments within one HEI in order to reduce the confusion once the student has arrived.
-It has been identified that a clear division of responsibilities of departmental coordinators and IRO officers shall be made thus saving students' time visiting one or the other by wrong matter.
+University administrative staff shall address students with empathy and patience as for many students study mobility is the first study experience abroad, namely, each question asked by the student is of a great value for him or her no matter the fact that administrative staff considers it asked repeatedly.
+Interestingly, the above mentioned competences were ranked rather low in Table 2.10 (8th and 9th position out of 12).
+Respondents have also expressed their dissatisfaction with processes regarding the Learning Agreement.
+For example, they suggest that there should be more than one person able to provide advice regarding course selection as well as authorised to sign the Learning Agreement.
+In addition, the host university shall provide the same registration procedure to courses in all faculties/departments within one HEI in order to reduce the confusion once the student has arrived.
+It has been identified that a clear division of responsibilities of departmental coordinators and IRO officers shall be made thus limiting confusion and saving time.